vsmile-dev/vsmile-hardware-docs/cpu.md

 - 2: special functions: push, pop, reti and retf
 - 3: \[Rs\]
 - 4: addressing depends on opN
+- 5: Rs LSL/LSR OpN
+- 6: Rs ROL/ROR OpN
+- 7: \[Imm6\]

 When opcode1 is 2:

 - LD becomes POP
 - ST becomes PUSH
+- Other values of opcode0 are not allowed

 In a POP instruction: